kushsharma1001/Contract-of-Equals-and-Hashcode-in-Java/README.md

 # Contract-of-Equals-and-Hashcode-in-Java

+This explains you what happens if we add unique custom objects as keys to a HashMap and we wish to identify unique key for this HashMap.
-This is a small example using HashMap to explain usage of equals and hashcode
+Overriding of equals and hashcode should go together.